 - Heat the oil to 350°F in a large heavy saucepan.
 Fry the arancini in batches until golden brown on all sides, about 5 minutes.
 Transfer to a wire rack to drain.

 - Arrange the arancini on a serving platter.
 Scatter the grated Gouda, parsley and pomegranate seeds over and serve immediately.

 In recent years there has been resurgence in heirloom variety pumpkins with names like Cinderella, Fairytale, and Red Kuri.
 Many of these pumpkins are rich in flavor and color.
 If you have trouble finding heirloom pumpkins, butternut squash makes a wonderful substitution.

-To make pumpkin purée, cut the pumpkin in half, scoop out the seeds, and place the cut side down onto a cookie tray.
+To make pumpkin purée, cut a small pumpkin in half, scoop out the seeds, and place the pumpkin, cut side down, on a rimmed baking sheet.
 Bake at 300°F for 2 hours or until tender.
 Scoop out the flesh and purée in a food processor.
 Freeze any extra purée for later use in pumpkin pies.